 Q: What Are Long term and short term capital gains? what are The tax rates on property sale Capital Gain In india? whether there is a different rate of capital gain on Nris or pios?

 Ans: There are two type of Capital Gains.
 Long Term Capital Gain and Short Term Capital Gain.
 If property is held for 2 years or more then it is long term.
 If property holding period before sale is less than 2 years then it is short term.
 Tax on Long Term Capital Gain is 20% (plus surcharge & cess).
 Tax on Short Term Capital Gain is 30% (plus surcharge & cess).
 These tax rates are same on NRIs and PIOs.
 There is no difference of tax rates on NRIs/PIOs or Resident Indians.

 Q: what is tds rate on property sale by nris in india? how can nri get a lower tds certificate for this?

 Ans: TDS rate on property sale by NRIs is either 20% (long term) or 30% (short term).
 Education cess and surcharge extra.
 However, NRIs or OCI can approach to Income Tax Department and apply for a lower tds certificate.
 After a due procedure, income tax department issues lower/nil tds certificate for the property sale.
 Here is detailed procedure in this regard.

 Q: After sale of property what is the procedure for repatriating money outside india by nris or ocis?

 Ans: NRIs or OCIs can approach to their bank and apply for remitting / repatriating money outside India.
 Bank ask for Form 15CA and 15CB from for the repatriation.
 A chartered accountant firm can provide these services to NRIs OCIs.
 These forms are to submit online.
+We also assist in facilitate the repatriation process by communication with bank.
 Here is detailed procedure in this regard.